SensibilityTestbed/instructions/Setup.md

 # Setting up a Sensibility Testbed development environment

 This document explains how to set up a development environment for sensor-enabled experiments with Sensibility Testbed.
-A desktop or laptop computer will serve as the *experiment manager*, and an Android smartphone or tablet will run the *Sensibility Testbed app* whose sandbox hosts experiments.
+You will run the *experiment manager* program on a desktop or laptop computer, and the *Sensibility Testbed app* whose sandbox hosts experiments on an Android smartphone or tablet.

 ### Install Python 2.7